 The process of planting cucumbers usually begins with seeds.
 Transplants are not easily used because cucumber seedlings don't do well if their roots are disturbed.

 Cucumbers can be planted 2 weeks after the last expected frost in your area.
-The seeds generally will not germinate until the soil temperatures reach about 60 degrees F. Cucumbers are usually ready to harvest 50-70 days after planting, depending on the variety.
+The seeds generally will not germinate until the soil temperatures reach about 60 degrees F. However, seeds will germinate much better if soil temps are closer to 70 degrees F. Cucumbers are usually ready to harvest 50-70 days after planting, depending on the variety.

 Cucumbers are available in vining varieties and bush varieties.
 The vining varieties spread out along the ground or grow up a support structure, like a fence or trellis.
 The bush varieties are smaller, compact plants that require less space.
 Vining varieties typically produce more fruit over a longer period of time.
 Bush varieties typically produce a few less cucumbers.

 Bush varieties of cucumbers can be spaced 2 feet apart.
 Vining varieties should be spaced 4 feet apart.
-If you are planting cucumbers in containers or have limited garden space, look for bush varieties.
+However, if you're going to grow your cucumbers vertically, then the vining varieties can be spaced 2 feet apart.
+If you are planting cucumbers in containers or have limited garden space, look for bush varieties, unless you have a support structure in place for a vining variety to climb on.

 Click here for more information about different cucumber varieties